top of page

 At school we contribute towards paying the teachers and making sure the children receive a cup of hot porridge every day.

 Thanks to Iain Patton and our friends at UP! they have a lovely toilet block.
-And thanks to the amazing charity Drop in the Bucket they now, no longer have to walk several kilometres to fetch water.
+And thanks to the amazing charity Drop in the Bucket they have a borehole and no longer have to walk several kilometres to fetch water.

 IMG_4124.JPG